 6. Romeo & Juliet Act 3 Questions

-This lesson will include important discussion and study question from Act 3 of William Shakespeare's 'Romeo and Juliet,' which will be divided by theme.
-Some of the more complex and important question will also include a brief expansion and explanation, in order to better aid in discussions.
+These discussion and study questions from Act 3 of William Shakespeare's 'Romeo and Juliet' are divided by theme.
+Some of the more complex and important questions also include a brief expansion and explanation in order to better aid in discussions.

 7. Romeo & Juliet Act 4 Questions

-In this lesson, we will have a look at main points and study questions from Act 4 of William Shakespeare's 'Romeo and Juliet,' divided into sections by theme.
-Some of the more complex questions will also include a brief explanation in order to better aid in their discussion.
+These study questions from Act 4 of William Shakespeare's 'Romeo and Juliet' are divided into sections by theme.
+Some of the more complex questions also include a brief explanation in order to better aid in the discussion.

 8. Romeo & Juliet Act 5 Questions

-In this lesson, we will look at some important discussion questions from Act 5 of William Shakespeare's 'Romeo and Juliet.'
-These questions will be divided by themes, and some of the more complex questions will be briefly expanded to better aid the discussion along.
+These discussion questions from Act 5 of William Shakespeare's 'Romeo and Juliet' are divided by themes.
+Some of the more complex questions will be briefly expanded to better aid meaningful discussion.

 9. Romeo and Juliet Prologue Activities